www.northwoodreid.com

 IS IT REASONABLE TO USE BEST ENDEAVOURS?

-If this looks confusingly like promising to use best endeavours, that is because it's not easy to distinguish between the two.
+If this looks confusingly like promising to use your best endeavours, that is because it's not easy to distinguish between the two.
+The key seems to be that an undertaking to use reasonable endeavours is considered from the perspective of the person giving the undertaking, but an obligation to use best endeavours is considered from the other party’s perspective.

-It's increasingly common to see the words reasonable commercial endeavours, especially in contracts that come from the US, but the meaning of these words is even less certain.
-There is no need to insert the word "commercial" in a contract made under English law because commercial considerations are taken into account in any case if you promise to use reasonable endeavours.
+It's increasingly common to see the words reasonable commercial endeavours, especially in US contracts, but the meaning of these words is even less certain.
+There is no need to insert the word ‘commercial’ in a contract made under English law because commercial considerations are taken into account if you promise to use reasonable endeavours.

-The meaning of phrases such as best and reasonable endeavours depends on how the courts have interpreted contracts in the past, and there is a long history of legal argument over the meaning of these expressions.
-Their interpretation varies from jurisdiction to jurisdiction, so be particularly careful when entering into a contract under a different system of law; the same words may have a rather different meaning.
+Take care with contracts which are not under English law – The interpretation of expressions such as best endeavours and reasonable endeavours varies from jurisdiction to jurisdiction, so be particularly careful when entering into a contract under a different system of law; the same words may have a rather different meaning.

 Contact Details